kylefitch/heb-code-challenge/README.md

 The web app is a Vue.js application.

 The web app requires node.js.
+From the /web directory, run `npm install` to install dependencies.

 To run the web app, from the /web directory, use the following command: